The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 We read, “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter—when you see the naked, to clothe them, and not to turn away from your own flesh and blood?”
 (Isaiah 58:6-7).

 We can undoubtedly abstain from food and other necessities.
 Yeshua instructed us, “But you, when you fast, anoint your head and wash your face, so that you do not appear to men to be fasting” (Matthew 6:17-18).
-However, I believe the greater fast and sacrifice is to serve Christ unconditionally and without reward.
+However, I believe the more significant fast and sacrifice is to serve Christ unconditionally and without reward.
 As it is written, “Whoever desires to be first among you, let him be your slave” (Matthew 20:27)—yes, serving Christ by feeding and sheltering the poor, and serving Christ, even if we are persecuted, by freeing the captives and sharing the Bread of Life and His Living Water, so that we might save some of them.

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.